VWO Logo

 Image source: ResearchGate

-Also known as Beta (β) errors or false negatives, in the case of Type II errors, a particular test seems to be inconclusive or unsuccessful, with the null hypothesis appearing to be true.
+Also known as Beta (β) errors or false negatives, in the case of Type 2 errors, a particular statistical test seems to be inconclusive or unsuccessful, with the null hypothesis appearing to be true.
 In reality, the variation impacts the desired goal, but the results fail to show, and the evidence favors the null hypothesis.
-You, therefore, end up (incorrectly) accepting the null hypothesis and rejecting your hypothesis and variation.
+This is how type 2 errors occur, as you end up (incorrectly) accepting the null hypothesis and rejecting your hypothesis and variation.

-Type II errors usually lead to the abandonment and discouragement of tests but, in worst cases, lack of motivation to pursue the CRO roadmap as one tends to disregard the efforts, assuming it to have made no impact.
+Type 2 errors usually lead to the abandonment and discouragement of statistical tests but, in worst cases, lack of motivation to pursue the CRO roadmap as one tends to disregard the efforts, assuming it to have made no impact.

-‘β’ denotes the probability of making a Type II error.
-The probability of not running into a Type II error is denoted by 1 – β, dependent on the statistical power of the test.
-The higher the statistical power of your test, the lower the likelihood of encountering Type II error.
+‘β’ denotes the probability of making a Type 2 error.
+The probability of not running into a Type 2 error is denoted by 1 – β, dependent on the power of the statistical test.
+The higher the statistical power of your test, the lower the likelihood of encountering Type 2 error (false negative).
 If you are running a test at 90% statistical power, there is merely a 10% chance that you might end up with a false negative.

 The statistical power of a test is dependent on the statistical significance threshold, sample size, the minimum effect size of interest, and even the number of variations of the test.